Advocacy Services

 Survivor Advocacy offers individualized support for survivors of gender-based harm, including relationship violence, sexual harassment, sexual assault, and stalking.

 The violence can have occurred recently, or we can support survivors who experienced trauma or abuse before coming to UMBC.
+This can be a one-time meeting, or we can offer ongoing support for as long as the survivor needs.

 Respondent Advocacy

 The program offers a compassionate, trauma-informed space that prioritizes education, emotional support, and personal growth.
-Through structured sessions and supportive dialogue, students are encouraged to reflect on their experiences, deepen their understanding of community values, and engage in meaningful self-awareness and behavioral development.
+Through structured sessions and supportive dialogue, respondents are encouraged to reflect on their experiences, deepen their understanding of community values, and engage in meaningful self-awareness and behavioral development.

 Our approach is non-punitive and rooted in empathy, aiming to foster insight and healing.